Zuzu-Typ/PyGLM/README.md

 #### Unsupported functions
 Aside from the unstable extensions,
-PyGLM doesn't support the following extensions and methods, due to compatibility issues:
+PyGLM doesn't support the following extensions and methods, due to compatability issues:
 The ``` GLM_GTC_bitfield ``` extension,
 ``` glm::log2 ``` from GLM\_GTC\_integer\.
 ``` glm::packUnorm ``` and ``` glm::packSnorm ``` from GLM\_GTC\_packing\.